 Once you have completed watching the video please contact Carla Silveira - email@example.com to receive your certificate.
 The certificate can then be used for accreditation purposes.

 This course has been approved by AG Bell Academy for Listening and Spoken Language to offer LSLS™ 1 CEUs.

-Please note that completing the Children with complex needs: Cochlear Implantation?
-1 hour of NESA Registered PD addressing 1.1.2, 3.5.2, from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing the Children with complex needs: Cochlear Implantation? accredits 1 hour of NESA Registered PD addressing 1.1.2, 3.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.